curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

   Sorry, your browser doesn't support embedded videos.
 </video>

-There's a little problem with the movements of the cursor on tvOS.
-The cursor re-starts moving always from the center of the screen:
+There's a small issue with the movements of the cursor on tvOS.
+The cursor starts moving always from the center of the screen:

 <video controls>
   <source src="{{ site.url }}/adventure-game/assets/2020-02-09-tvos-broken.mp4" type="video/mp4">